-DECEMBER – due to a ‘brainwave’ I had in October plans were made for one final performance of Sir Henry at Rawlinson End at the wonderful Rose & Crown Theatre pub in Viv’s home town of Walthamstow.
+DECEMBER – due to a ‘brainstorm’ I had in October plans were made for one final performance of Sir Henry at Rawlinson End of the year at the wonderful Rose & Crown Theatre pub in Viv’s home town of Walthamstow.
 I can’t recommend this venue highly enough and it proved to be a very special evening indeed.

 We were joined by Viv’s son Rupert who compered the evening and charmed the audience with his memories of his incredible Pa.
-The whole evening was filmed for RRAW by Brighton’s music guru Roy Weard and should see the light of day somewhere soon.
 It was a fitting way to end this the 20th year since the world parted company with Viv’s genius and one interesting footnote to the evening was that the top drawer guv’nor to the place – a certain Mr Bun Constantinou – turned out to be Rupert’s old Maths teacher.
 As you can imagine their reunion stirred some incredibly ‘interesting’ memories….

 …so that’s shallot!
 2015, what a wonderful year!
 I do hope 2016 is even half as good!
 If you’ve read this far then gawd bless you a gentleman and may I wish you and yours a Happy and Healthy 2016!!!
 Thankyou all for your support throughout the year – let’s make 2016 even better!!